 7. Call to Action

 Next to the headline, the most important part of your optin landing page is the call to action (CTA).
 The call to action tells people what you want them to do and what they will get.
 Here’s our guide to writing the perfect call to action to help with this.
-This is usually a clickable button which allows people to take up your offer after entering their information, or triggers a signup form, as in this example from Shopify.
+This is usually a clickable button that allows people to take up your offer after entering their information, or triggers a signup form, as in this example from Shopify.

 On some landing pages, the CTA appears only on the form, but on others, you’ll include it multiple times on the landing page.